amkelly/amkelly.github.io/related.md

 This page is to write about software that isn't directly related to python.

-There's a seperate page on Databases & SQL [here](./sql)
+There's a seperate page on Databases & SQL [here](./sql) and another for [Microsoft PowerBI](./powerbi.md)

 ## IDEs, text editors

-(once I get a better grasp on it, I should be making notes about how tests & debugging work.)

-* Currently using Visual Studio Code as my IDE
+* Currently using Visual Studio Code as my IDE, not set up well for debugging or automated tests as of Sept 2020.

 ## git & github
 * using git for version control and github for a remote repo, though being a single developer working on one project I'm not using many of it's features.